Office of Materials Management

 Inventory Control:

-Inventory Expiration Procedures
+Inventory & Replenishment Procedures

 1. Daily inventory review and ordering